rpaut03l/TS-01/AI/SD-M/AI-1-KRP-3.1/logical_agents_theory_guide.md

 Classical Planning  →    Probabilistic Decisions
 ```

-> 💡 **Kid-Friendly:** Unit III = Playing chess where you can see all pieces.
+> 💡 **Mind-Friendly:** Unit III = Playing chess where you can see all pieces.
 Unit IV = Playing battleship where you guess!

 ---